 In order to maintain our community, moderators reserve the right to remove any content and any user account for any reason at any time.
 Moderators do not preview new posts; the moderators and site operators take no responsibility for any content posted by the community.

 Children under 13 are not permitted to use this discussion forum.
 If you have reason to believe that children under 13 are using our forum, please email us at firstname.lastname@example.org.
-California residents under 18 are entitled, in accordance with California law, to request and obtain removal of content and information that they themselves post on the Brain Observatory Community page.
+California residents under 18 are entitled, in accordance with California law, to request and obtain removal of content and information that they themselves post on the Allen Brain Map Community Forum page.
 You may request a removal by emailing us at email@example.com with subject line “California Removal Request,” providing your name, email address/user name, year of birth, mailing address, and the information you want removed.

 Nothing sabotages a healthy conversation like rudeness:

 - Be civil.
 Don’t post anything that a reasonable person would consider offensive, abusive, or hate speech.

 - Keep it clean.
 Don’t post anything obscene or sexually explicit.